 As noted in Chapter 1, when anticoagulated blood is subjected to centrifugation, the relatively dense red cells go to the bottom of the tube, the less dense white cells and platelets form a “buffy coat” layer on the upper surface of the red cells, and the cell-free plasma collects at the top of the tube.
 In the blood bank, the bag of freshly collected donor blood is first centrifuged at relatively low speed, allowing separation into packed red cells and platelet-rich plasma (Figure 25-1).
 The platelet-rich plasma is then spun at a higher speed, enabling separation into cell-free plasma and a platelet concentrate.

 The separation of a 450-mL (1-pint) unit of donor blood into packed red cells (RBC), platelet concentrate (PLT), and fresh frozen plasma (FFP).

 Packed red cells are stored at 4°C for up to 42 days.
 In most medical centers, the white blood cells are removed by filtration, a maneuver that lowers the incidence of febrile reactions and human leukocyte antigen (HLA) alloimmunization and reduces the risk of infection with cytomegalovirus.
-Immunocompromised patients (e.g., patients undergoing hematopoietic stem cell transplantation) receive red cell units that have been irradiated in ...
+Immunocompromised patients (e.g., patients undergoing hematopoietic stem cell transplantation) receive red cell units that have been irradiated in order ...